pchengi/nm-workspace/README.md

   9) If you are running a membernode:
        python /usr/local/esgf-nodemgr-doc/code/server/member_node_cmd.py add <project> 0

-      For now the name of the project isn't relevant, but might be in the future when the node manager manages configurations for "virtual organization
+      For now the name of the project isn't relevant, but might be in the future when the node manager manages configurations for "virtual organizations"

 4, 6, 7 are put into /usr/local/bin